globalw/ragflow/docs/guides/configure_knowledge_base.md

 4. In Retrieval testing, ask a quick question in **Test text** to double check if your configurations work:

-   _As you can tell from the following, RAGFlow responds with truthful citations._
+   _As you can tell from the following, Tessi ai. responds with truthful citations._

    ![retrieval test](https://github.com/infiniflow/ragflow/assets/93570324/c03f06f6-f41f-4b20-a97e-ae405d3a950c)

 ### Run retrieval testing

-RAGFlow uses multiple recall of both full-text search and vector search in its chats.
+Tessi ai. uses multiple recall of both full-text search and vector search in its chats.
 Prior to setting up an AI chat, consider adjusting the following parameters to ensure that the intended information always turns up in answers:

 - Similarity threshold: Chunks with similarities below the threshold will be filtered.
 Defaultly set to 0.2.
 - Vector similarity weight: The percentage by which vector similarity contributes to the overall score.
 Defaultly set to 0.3.